garyelephant/pygrok/README.md

 pygrok is inspired by [Grok](https://github.com/jordansissel/grok) developed by Jordan Sissel.
 This is not a wrapper of Jordan Sissel's Grok and totally implemented by me.

 Grok is a simple software that allows you to easily parse strings, logs and other files.
-With grok, you can turn unstructured log and event data into structured data.pygrok does the same thing.
+With grok, you can turn unstructured log and event data into structured data.Pygrok does the same thing.

 I recommend you to have a look at [logstash filter grok](http://logstash.net/docs/1.4.2/filters/grok), it explains how Grok-like thing work.